shreyaballijepalli/Business-visibility-bot/README.md

 Once you login, you will be directed to the chatbot.

 You can ask any valid question to the chatbot.
+If you have a password to your mysql database you need to include it in the password section of sql.php file.

 Presently the number of customers are limited to 10.